BlogTHC Vapes: the what, the where, the why, and the warning

 Disposable THC vape pens are portable devices designed to vaporise a liquid containing THC, the main psychoactive cannabinoid found in the cannabis plant.
 They usually come pre-filled with THC-infused oil or concentrate.

 The vape cartridges work by heating a coil which is connected to a battery.
 This heat then turns the liquid into a vapour which can be inhaled directly into the lungs.
 In order for this to work, it requires a carrier liquid that is capable of vaporising without burning, clogging or evaporating.
-Common examples include vegetable glycerin (VG), propylene glycol (PG) or Medium chain triglycerides (MCT) oil.
+Common examples include vegetable glycerin (VG), propylene glycol (PG) or medium chain triglycerides (MCT) oil.

 THC vapes vs medical cannabis flower